civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 Profiles which include fields associated with any other record types will not be available for this purpose.

-Contribution pages will always include a required email address field, regardless of whether you include any other fields in your profile(s).
+Contribution pages will always include a required email address field.
+If do not include any profile with an email address field, an email address field will be added near the top of the form.

 1. Navigate to Manage Contribution Pages then for the page you wish to configure, click on **Configure > Include Profiles**.